Robust multipartite entanglement in dirty topological wires: Commensurate quasiperiodic modulation (Harper potential)

 \subsection{Limit $\alpha \to \infty$}

-The upper row panels of Fig.~\ref{Fig1} show the scaling exponent $\beta$ of the QFI, Eq.~(\ref{defbeta}), as a function of $\mu/J$ and $\omega$, and for different values of $V/J$.
-The bottom panels report the corresponding topological index $\nu$, calculated as in Eq.~\eqref{calcnu}.
-We find a remarkable one-to-one correspondence between non-trivial topology, $\nu=1$, and the Heisenberg-scaling, $\beta = 2$.
-Conversely, the trivial phase is characterized by an extensive scaling, $\beta=1$.
+The upper panels of Fig.~\ref{Fig1} show the scaling exponent of the QFI as a function of $\mu/J$ and $\omega$, for different values of $V/J$.
+The QFI is maximized by the operator $\hat{J}_x$, which is also a nonlocal order parameter in the case $V/J=0$~\cite{pezze2017}.
+In Fig.~\ref{Fig1}(a)-(d), we show the corresponding scaling exponent $\beta_x$.
+The lower panels report the corresponding topological index $\nu$, calculated as in Eq.~\eqref{calcnu}.
+We find a remarkable one-to-one correspondence between nontrivial topology, $\nu=1$, and Heisenberg scaling, $\beta_x = 2$.
+Conversely, the trivial phase is characterized by an extensive scaling, $\beta_x =\beta_y =1$.
 Recalling that $\phi=0$ is assumed here, for $\omega=0$, $1/2$ and $1$, the sinusoidal modulations in Eq.~(\ref{muj_AA}) vanish and we recover the homogeneous chemical potential case $\mu_l=\mu$.
 Accordingly, the topological phase is found for $\vert \mu \vert/J <1$~\cite{KitaevPU2001, pezze2017}, irrespective of $V$, as seen in Fig.~\ref{Fig1}.
-The robustness of Majorana edge states against the modulation strength $V$, for specific values of $\phi$ and $\omega$, has been also noticed in Ref.~\cite{LangPRB2012}.
+The robustness of Majorana edge states against the modulation strength $V$, for specific values of $\phi$ and $\omega$, was also noted in Ref.~\cite{LangPRB2012}.

-In the limit $V/J \to 0$ [e.g. $V/J=0.25$ in panels (a) and (e)], we recover the non-trivial topological phase for $\vert \mu \vert/J \leq 1$ and any value of $\omega$.
+In the limit $V/J \to 0$ [e.g. $V/J=0.25$ in panels (a) and (e)], we recover the nontrivial topological phase for $|\mu|/J < 1$ and any value of $\omega$.
 Increasing $V/J$, we find a typical Hofstadter-butterfly-like phase diagram.
-This characteristic structure was already noticed in Ref.~\cite{DeGottardiPRL2013} when studying the topological invariant $\nu$.
-For large values $V/J$ [e.g. $V/J=1.25$ in panels (d) and (h)], the width of the topological phases becomes thinner and thinner, and eventually disappears for $V/J \gg 1$.
-It is worth pointing out that, in the phase diagrams of Fig. \ref{Fig1}(a)-(d), the QFI is maximized by the operators $\sum_{l=1}^L \hat{\sigma}_x^{(l)}/2$ (namely $\vect{s} = \{1,1, ..., 1\}$ in Eq. (\ref{Jops}) and $\beta=\beta_x=2$] which is also the nonlocal order parameter for the case $V/J=0$~\cite{pezze2017}.
-Conversely, for all values of $\mu/J$, $\omega$ and $V/J$, we find $\beta_y=1$.
+This characteristic structure was already noted in Ref.~\cite{DeGottardiPRL2013} in the study of the topological invariant $\nu$.
+For large values of $V/J$ [e.g. $V/J=1.25$ in panels (d) and (h)], the width of the topological phases becomes progressively smaller and eventually vanishes for $V/J \gg 1$.